eduardopeixe/marketplace/README.md

 ### 2. List Products With Available Inventory

-Second endpoint is to list only products with available inventory.
+The second endpoint is to list only products with available inventory.
 Please go to

 [http://localhost:3000/v1/products?withInventory](http://localhost:3000/v1/products?withInventory)